meadsteve/lagom/docs/index.md

 some_thing = container[SomeClass] # An instance of SomeClass will be built with an instance of MyDataSource provided
 ```

+This enables rapid development without worrying too much about configuring lagom.
+However long term projects should consider using more [explicit configuration](explicit_definitions.md)

 ## Defining construction

 ### Defining how to build a type if can't be inferred automatically